silentgameplays/Simple-Arch-Linux-Setup/README.md

 # 35. Enable the GUI desktop to start at launch:

+# In case lightdm is missing:
+* pacman -S lightdm
 * sudo systemctl enable lightdm.service
 * sudo systemctl start lightdm.service

 # For GNOME its better to use the preinstalled:
+# In case gdm is missing
+* pacman -S gdm
 * systemctl enable gdm.service
 * systemctl start  gdm.service